Veterans Benefits and Pension Planning Expertise

 Experienced counsel for veterans benefits and pension planning

 Figuring out eligibility for veterans benefits and how to incorporate those benefits in financial planning or estate planning can be challenging for those unfamiliar with the complex veterans benefit system.
-At Stockton & Stern, LLC, we advise estate planners, elder law attorneys, financial consultants, and veterans and their families regarding how to best incorporate veterans benefits in developing a personalized estate plan.
+At Stockton & Kandt, LLC, we advise estate planners, elder law attorneys, financial consultants, and veterans and their families regarding how to best incorporate veterans benefits in developing a personalized estate plan.
 If you have questions regarding veterans benefits, contact our office at 913-856-2828 or online to schedule a free confidential consultation.